 Figure 12.
-The number of people who receive any vaccine and those who are immune, accounting for efficacy, loss to follow up for two-dose vaccines, partial immunity after one dose, and immunity after two doses.
+The number of people who receive any vaccine and those that are immune accounting for efficacy, loss to follow up for two-dose vaccines, and a 28 day delay between first dose and immunity for two-dose vaccines.